coolbot100s/Hatchery/README.md

 ### New Fish

 Thanks to [Lure](https://github.com/Sulayre/WebfishingLure), adding new fish to the game is already pretty simple, with Hatchery you can add the data you want for your fish to a spreadsheet and have as many as you want created all at once!
-Note that the example `input.csv` already filters out the data you probably don't want to modify, but if you want to make your fish even more exciting, simply add a collumn for the relavent data, Hatchery will handle the rest.
+Note that the example `input.csv` already filters out the data you probably don't want to modify, but if you want to make your fish even more exciting, simply add a collumn for the relevant data, Hatchery will handle the rest.

 ### Mod files